NoiseFX

 - Noise - Modifies the contrast (how strong it is) of the noise for the specified effect.
 Keep in mind that noise is composed out of positive and negative values and the contrast amplifies the noise in both directions [noise amplitude].

-- Offset - The offset slider is the vertical slider on the far right, which offsets the noise towards positive or negative values, accordingly [noise offset].
+- Shift - Shifts the noise towards positive or negative values, accordingly [noise shift].

 Showcase